namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 Maybe the analogy of the shadow economy is appropriate here ?
 Why is there a shadow economy.
 Maybe there is an economics answer to some of these problems in knowledge work?

+## Alex Honnold and Kind vs Wicked Problems
+In the David Epstein book Range, he contrasts problems which are static vs those that are dynamic.
+Alex Honnold even thinkinh about solo-ing Yosemite 's El Capitan gave him the chills for years --even though he has less inhibition that most do.
+But mountain climbing on a day of your choice has little to no unknowns.
+And Honnold rationalizes performing the solo ultimately by meticulously planning and sort of memorizing every hold, by rope climbing dozens of times first.

+I was in a grungy Virginia hotel room during the 2024 Olympics in France.
+Everyone talks about the ecoli water in the Sein but in that hotel room I remember watching the sprint climbing events.
+Everypne climbs sort of the same style and importantly exactly the same course.
+And milliseconds are what separate gold from silver.
+There is zero risk of death.

 # Summary of my points

 - As the Martin Fowler blog puts it, a team Backlog is a mix of product and engineering priorities.
 Product looks at the user perspective, and Engineering looks at stability, reliability, maintainability and all the other -ilities.